feczkob/kotlin-interface-copy/README.md

 [`data` classes](https://kotlinlang.org/docs/data-classes.html) :package: that have powerful methods like `copy` :copyright: and `equals`.
 The [`copy` function](https://kotlinlang.org/docs/data-classes.html#copying) allows us to copy an object while altering some of its properties.

-:two:: It is also common to declare properties as `val` in order to make them immutable .
+:two:: It is also common to declare properties as `val` in order to make them immutable.
 Furthermore, not only `data` but also regular classes
 ([why wouldn't I make every eligible class a `data` class?](https://stackoverflow.com/questions/39650646/why-wouldnt-i-make-every-eligable-kotlin-class-a-data-class)) may implement the interface and those classes do not have the `copy` method by default.